 Heather grew up in California giving riding lessons after school.
 During her years in college at Cal Poly, she had several jobs working on cattle ranches and race horse ranches.
 Anything outside with animals.
-She graduated with a BS in Agribusiness and a minor in Policy and Pre-law and had no idea what she wanted to do.
-She took a job working for a small grocery chain and was quickly split between Database Management and Human Resources; the IT department won and she worked solely with the pricing databases.
-When she wasn’t working, she was helping her friend who was the local Brand Inspector and still gave riding lessons.
+She graduated with a BS in Agribusiness and a minor in Policy and Pre-law.
+Regardless of the office job she held, she continued to give riding lessons in her spare time.

 She was introduced to Pat Hubbert soon after graduating and took lessons in working cow horse on different horses she had; Pat offered to sell her a horse she couldn’t pass up.
 That horse, Sujos Nica, started Heather journey in the performance horse industry.
 Heather showed her in Cutting, Reining, Cow Horse and even Halter.